ineiti/cybermind_2018/README.md

 Whatsapp, Signal, ...
 Every source stays with its own creator but can be linked with other sources through tags.

-Tags are added automatically (for date, place, source),
+Tags are added automatically (for date, place, source), semi-automatically (for detected keywords) or manually.

 Roadmap 2017:
 - January: write down ideas